Build a REST API

 namespace App\Api\Entity;

-use Marko\Database\Attributes\Column;use Marko\Database\Attributes\Index;use Marko\Database\Attributes\Table;use Marko\Database\Entity\Entity;
+use DateTimeImmutable;use Marko\Database\Attributes\Column;use Marko\Database\Attributes\Index;use Marko\Database\Attributes\Table;use Marko\Database\Entity\Entity;

 #[Table('articles')]#[Index('idx_articles_author_email', ['author_email'])]class Article extends Entity{ #[Column(primaryKey: true, autoIncrement: true)] public ?int $id = null;

-#[Column(length: 200)] public string $title;
+#[Column(length: 200)] public string $title = '';

-#[Column(type: 'TEXT')] public string $body;
+#[Column(type: 'TEXT')] public string $body = '';

-#[Column('created_at')] public ?string $createdAt = null;
+#[Column] public ?DateTimeImmutable $createdAt = null;

-#[Column('updated_at')] public ?string $updatedAt = null;}Generate and run the migration:
+#[Column] public ?DateTimeImmutable $updatedAt = null;}Generate and run the migration:

 marko db:migrateStep 3: Create the Repository